dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2180: Addiction solutions should prioritize education and prevention.
+### T2180: Focus on education and treatment for addiction rather than legalization.

 |Support|
 |---|